jerellsworth/spaceship-vs-pong/README.md

 This game sources are licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

 Copyright Zachary Rubenstein 2026

+See attribution.md for licenses pertaining to certain assets.